 “It was me, my mom, my dad, my brother, and my sister—she was only a few months old,” she recalls.
 “My father borrowed money from his uncle so we could come to Canada.
 We stayed in the YMCA and my sister slept in a suitcase at the beginning.”

 Fast forward to now and Sabra has just finished her bachelor of education degree at Mount Saint Vincent University.
 As part of her program, she was a student teacher at Citadel High School.
 Since she was one of the only teachers there who spoke Arabic, she became an invaluable resource for the new Syrian students who recently arrived as refugees.
 Helping them at school quickly turned into a project that is now consuming most of her spare time, too.

-It all started during a class where the refugee students were all asked about their hopes for the future.
+It started during a class where she asked the refugee students about their hopes for the future.

 “One of the students said to me, ‘I have no hope’,” says Sabra.